voothi/20241223170748-kardenwort/README.md

 **Template Features:**
 *   **Interactive Collapsible Sections**: Keep cards uncluttered by hiding and revealing information groups.
 *   **Dynamic Fields**: Fields only appear if they contain data.
-The 82-column TSV format includes special fields like `SentenceSourceIndex` for chronological sorting and `Deck` for dynamic, hierarchical deck assignment directly from your source text.
+The 82-column TSV format includes special fields like `SentenceSourceIndex` for chronological sorting and `Deck` for dynamic, hierarchical deck assignment.
 *   **Integrated Audio**: Supports both pre-recorded audio and text-to-speech.
 *   **Context Display**: Shows the word in its original sentence, plus the preceding and succeeding sentences.
 *   **Full Word List**: Displays all unique words (lemmas) found in the source sentence.